Victor III Serial Number 13195 Type A Dark Oak with Spearpoint Horn

 (See the Ratings/Condition page for our grading scales)

-The vast majority of Victor III's were made with a "Golden Oak" finish, but this example was produced in the "Dark Oak" finish, which was offered after 1909 as an option to buyers who didn't care for the yellowish color of oak.
-The oak "tiger stripe" grain is still clearly visible, but this machine has a very distinctive shading that has a spectacular appearance.
+The vast majority of Victor III's were made with a "Golden Oak" finish, but this example was produced in the "Dark Oak" finish, which was offered to buyers who didn't care for the yellowish color of oak.
+The oak "tiger stripe" grain is still clearly visible, but this machine has a very distinctive shading that has beautiful and muted appearance.

-This machine was very well restored many years ago (not by us), and retains it's correct original details, components and configuration.
-The horn appears to have undergone some minor repairs at some point in the past, but these are not obvious It still retains the original Victor Decal.
-It shows only slight wear from usage, and runs like a champ.
+This machine was well restored many years ago (not by us), and retains it's correct original details, components and configuration.
+The horn appears to have undergone some minor repairs at some point in the past, but these are not obvious.
+Slight swelling of the veneer is noticed inside the horn, but again, unless you point it out, most people would never notice it.
+The horn still retains the original Victor Decal.
+It shows only slight wear from usage.
 We have recently rebuilt all mechanical components.
 This Victor III is a remarkable performer and will be the center of attention of any room.
 Given the Spearpoint horn and dark oak finish, it is a rare and truly exceptional machine.
+Since we did not restore this Victor and the fact that the horn is not perfect, we have priced it well below market.
+Most early machines with correct spearpoint horns are bringing well over $4,000.00.

 Please note that the pictures below, taken with flash, gives the machine a slightly "dusty" appearance.
 This is not the way it appears in normal lighting.